shayaantx/botdarr/README.md

 # Summary

-Made this simple discord bot so I could access radarr, sonarr, and lidarr (not implemented yet) all from a single discord channel
+Made this simple slack/discord bot so I could access radarr, sonarr, and lidarr (not implemented yet) all from a multiple slack/discord channels

 <br/>

-## Currently Supported
+## Currently Supported API's

 - [x] Radarr (v2)
 - [ ] Radarr (v3)